 At Newbridge Primary School, we are committed to ensuring our children develop a strong foundation in reading, writing and mathematics.
 We also believe in providing a broad and balanced curriculum in which children develop the skills they will need to be responsible and aspiring citizens later in life.

-Throughout the school, children are given a range of opportunities to inspire them to write by taking into account cross-curricular links including the 'Newbridge 50' experience.
+Throughout the school, children are given a range of opportunities to inspire them to write by taking into account cross-curricular links including the 'Newbridge Journey' experiences.
 Children are encouraged to be creative writers and to recognise the features of high quality written work.
 Children are given the skills to become writers through talk for writing, through enjoying a range of texts and taught through a progression of writing skills.
 As a school we ensure children know how to improve their own work and support them reflecting and developing their own writing.

 Throughout the school we teach regular discrete high quality lessons on spelling, punctuation and grammar.
 The backbone of this programme is Letters and Sounds followed by Support for Spelling.
 These programmes support the development of skills required by the English 2014 Curriculum.